openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * the public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT
 * individual Wallet Attestations MUST be used for each Issuer and they MUST not contain unique identifiers that would enable linkability between issuance processes.
 See section 15.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.
-* the `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client attestation JWT.
+* the `client_id` value in the PAR request MUST be the string in the `sub` value in the client attestation JWT.
-* Wallets MUST perform client authentication with the Wallet Attestation at the Token Endpoint
+* Wallets MUST perform client authentication with the Wallet Attestation at OAuth2 Endpoints that support client authentication.

 ## Credential Endpoint